 In 1932, the Empire of Japan invaded China, establishing the Manchurian Empire and celebrating the Five Races Under One Union.
 The Kwantung Army (Japanese armed forces in Manchuria) committed every conceivable atrocity in China and in its Japanese colonies, including Korea.
 When the Soviet Union invaded in 1945, the Kwantung Army retreated, leaving its civilians behind, many of whom were killed or abandoned in China as orphans and widows.
 Chimera depicts the tragedy caused by people blindly following imperialism and militarism, as well as the negative heritage that continues to this day, as seen in the field research.

-Footage 1 is an exchange between the two officers of the Kwantung Army, reenacted by a third-generation brother and sister who were displaced by the war.
+Footage 1 is an exchange between the two officers of the Kwantung Army, reenacted by a fourth-generation brother and sister who were displaced by the war.

 Footage 2 is an interview with Mrs. Tomita Reiko, wife of the war-displaced orphan Mr. Yoshiharu Tomita, who lives in Okayama Prefecture.